William Woodthorpe Tarn

-Sir William Woodthorpe Tarn (26 February 1869 – 7 November 1957) was a British classical scholar and a writer.
+Sir William Woodthorpe Tarn (26 February 1869 – 7 November 1957) was a British classical scholar and writer.
 He wrote extensively on the Hellenistic world, particularly on Alexander the Great's empire and its successor states.

 Life

-William Woodthorpe Tarn was born in London on the 26 of February 1869, eldest of two sons and one daughter of William Tarn (b.
-1841/2), a silk merchant, and Frances Arthy (b.
+William Woodthorpe Tarn was born in London on 26 February 1869, eldest of two sons and one daughter of William Tarn (b.
+1841), a silk merchant, and Frances Arthy (b.
 1843/4).
-He studied at Eton College, where he was school captain and a king's scholar, graduating in 1888.
-He studied at Trinity College, Cambridge with Henry Jackson, sparking a lifelong interest in Greek philosophy.
+He was educated at Eton College, where he was school captain and a king's scholar, graduating in 1888.
+He studied at Trinity College, Cambridge, with Henry Jackson, sparking a lifelong interest in Greek philosophy.
 He then studied law at the Inner Temple, becoming a chancery barrister in 1894.
 In 1896 he married Flora Macdonald (d.
 1937).
 He had one daughter, Otta, for whom he wrote a fairy story, The Treasure of the Isle of Mist (1919).

 Following the long illness of Flora, Tarn had a breakdown and retired from law.
 He left London for Scotland, where he made his home initially at Mountgerald, near Dingwall, and later at Muirtown House, near Inverness.
 His interest in Greek philosophy reappeared in his first book, Antigonos Gonatas (1913), he sought to bring his subject, whom he admired, to life.
 Despite technical advances and numerous revisionist challenges, Tarn's books continue to influence the subject at the end of the twentieth century.

 During the Great War, Tarn worked as an intelligence officer, having been refused enlistment in the army due to poor sight.

 Tarn published in learned journals, especially on ancient Hellenistic, geographical, military, and naval history.
 He was known as "a forceful if courteous controversialist", according to Adcock.
 He rejected J. S. Morrison's early argument about the construction of triremes.
 His Lees Knowles lectures at Trinity College, published as Hellenistic Military and Naval Developments in 1930, have remained in print ever since.
 He then spent several years working on the pioneering The Greeks in Bactria and India, which became a classic in the field.
 Tarn was elected FBA in 1928 and took a Cambridge LittD in 1931.
 He was a member of several learned societies and academies in Britain and abroad, and was made an honorary LLD by Edinburgh University in 1933.
 In 1939 he was made an honorary fellow of Trinity College, Cambridge.
 He was elected to the American Philosophical Society in 1947.
 In 1952 he was knighted for his services to history.

 Tarn lived out his retirement as a country gentleman.
 He died at his home near Inverness on 7 November 1957.